imabhishek02/DSA/README.md

 5. Discounted price : This program show the discounted price of each product.

 6. Ticket Office : This program show the price of Ticket after maximum discout for group of 5 people.

+7. Key_Search : This program will search for specified key in array.